The virtual element method on polygonal pixel-based tessellations: Introduction

-Virtual elements have been recently combined with the projection approach of \cite{BDT} to deal with curved boundaries in both two and three dimensions \cite{VEM_curvo, VEM_weakly}.
-The aim of this paper is to propose and validate, initially in two dimensions, the use of such a combination as a way to obtain an efficient solver in the context presented previously.
-To this aim we will adapt the theoretical results obtained in \cite{VEM_weakly} to the present framework (elements obtained as the union of squares of a structured uniform mesh) and we will present a series of numerical tests demonstrating the accuracy of the method.
-We want to recall here that other approaches exist to adapting the VEM to deal with curved boundaries in 2D.
-Both \cite{VEM_curved_beirao} and \cite{VEM_curved_brezzi} propose versions of the VEM that handle elements with curved edges, which can be fitted to the actual physical boundary.
-Several extensions and applications are found in \cite{VEMcurvoext1,VEMcurvoapp1,VEMcurvoapp2,VEMcurvoapp3} As always there are advantages and disadvantages in both approaches.
-The main advantage on the BDT projection approach is that, in a geometry adaptive procedure where the knowledge of the actual physical boundary (implicitely defined by the image) is iteratively improved, modification of the boundary only implies, for such a method, the modification of the correction term, with no need of recomputing the bulk integrals in the boundary adjacent elements.
+The aim of this paper is to propose and validate, initially in two dimensions, the use of the combination of virtual elements and boundary correction methods such as BDT or SBM, as a way to obtain an efficient solver in the context presented previously.
+To this aim we will need to adapt the theoretical results obtained in \cite{VEM_weakly} to the present framework.
+Indeed, tessellations whose elements are obtained as the union of squares of a structured uniform mesh, do not satisfy the standard shape regularity assumptions under which virtual element methods are usually analyzed.
+We will also need to show how to efficiently handle elements with a large number of small edges, deriving from the agglomeration process.